 Common questions

-How do I make a thicker smoothie?
+How do I make a thicker blueberry protein shake?

 Blueberry muffin smoothie in a glass with a purple striped straw